 The NCCS is the oldest survivor-led cancer advocacy organization in the country.
 They focus heavily on policy issues but also provide numerous resources for cancer patients.
 They feature the “Cancer Survival Toolbox”, which is a free, audio program that teaches skills that can help people with cancer meet the challenges of their illness.
 The Toolbox includes a Basic Skills set that covers six important topics: communicating, finding information, making decisions, solving problems, negotiating and standing up for your rights.

 Patient Advocate Foundation is a national non-profit organization that seeks to safeguard patients through effective mediation assuring access to care, maintenance of employment and preservation of their financial stability.

 RareConnect: Castleman disease patient and loved one community

-An international community for Castleman disease survivors and their loved ones which is translated into 5 different languages.
+A safe and easy to use platform that has created an international community for Castleman disease survivors and their loved ones can develop online communities and conversations across continents and languages, which is translated into 5 different languages.

 Facebook: International Castleman Disease Organization

 A Facebook community for Castleman disease survivors and their loved ones in English.

 Cancer Support Community

 Online and in-person cancer support groups.
 Offers resources for coping with the cost of care and assistance in finding financial aid.